 Riverplace Boulevard has recently been reconstructed to narrow the travel lanes, provide on-street parking, accommodate pedestrians and bicycles and provide landscaping.
 The project included roadwork, drainage, signalization, landscaping, roadway lighting, bus stop modifications, water and sewer utility modifications and signage.

-The District by Elements of Jacksonville—with its vision for a sustainably designed mixed-use development on a long-vacant, 30-acre riverfront site—will encourage a healthy lifestyle.
+Rivers Edge —with its vision for a sustainably designed mixed-use development on a long-vacant, 30-acre riverfront site—will encourage a healthy lifestyle.
 The development will include more than four acres of public park spaces, including a large central riverfront Park, and will tell the story of Jacksonville’s extraordinary medical facilities through art, exercise, gardens and interactive features.
 Active water access abounds with a marsh boardwalk and an extension of the Southbank Riverwalk, as well as transient boater slips and a kayak launch site.
 With scenic views of both the river and the Downtown skyline, this unique setting will be a place that empowers residents and visitors to pursue and achieve wellness in their everyday lives.